Newer Heart Valve Surgery Options

 What if open-heart surgery is too risky for me?

 There’s good news if you or someone you love needs a new heart valve and you have been told open-heart surgery is too risky.
-People with severe aortic valve tightness may be good candidates for a less invasive replacement called a transcatheter aortic valve replacement (TAVR), also called transcatheter aortic valve implantation (TAVI).
+People with severe aortic stenosis may be good candidates for a less invasive replacement called a transcatheter aortic valve implantation (TAVI), also called transcatheter aortic valve replacement (TAVR).
+If you have mitral regurgitation, you may be a candidate for transcatheter mitral valve repair, also known as transcatheter edge-to-edge repair (TEER).

 This minimally invasive procedure is similar to placing a stent inside an artery.
 A catheter, a thin wire or tube, is threaded through an artery to the diseased valve and a new valve is placed inside the old valve.
 Some implanted valves are “spring-loaded” and expand themselves.
 Others are expanded using a balloon.
 Once the new valve is expanded, it pushes the old valve leaflets out of the way and the replacement valve takes over the job of regulating blood flow.

-The TAVR procedure is performed using one of two approaches, allowing the cardiologist or surgeon to choose which one provides the best and safest way to access the valve:
+The TAVI procedure is performed using one of several approaches, allowing the cardiologist or surgeon to choose the best and safest way to access the valve.
+The two most common approaches are transfemoral and transapical:

-- Entering through the femoral artery (large artery in the groin), called the transfemoral approach, which does not require a surgical incision in the chest, or
+- Transfemoral: enters through the femoral artery (large artery in the groin), which does not require a surgical incision in the chest, or

-- Using a minimally invasive surgical approach with a small incision in the chest and entering through a large artery in the chest or through the tip of the left ventricle (the apex), which is known as the transapical approach.
+- Transapical: uses a minimally invasive surgical approach with a small incision in the chest and enters the heart through the tip of the left ventricle called the apex.

 Although minimally invasive procedures are not without risks, they provide beneficial treatment options to people who would not have been considered for valve replacement.
-A patient’s experience with TAVR may be comparable to a coronary angiogram in terms of recovery.
-You’ll likely have a shorter hospital stay after TAVR compared to surgical valve replacement.
+A patient’s experience with TAVI or TEER may be comparable to a coronary angiogram in terms of recovery.
+You’ll likely have a shorter hospital stay after TAVI or TEER compared to a surgical valve procedure.

 Are there other types of minimally invasive repairs or replacement options?

 Yes.
 There are other minimally invasive valve surgery techniques including video-assisted surgery, robotic-assisted surgery or surgeries performed with an endoscope.
-It’s certainly advisable to get a second opinion about valve repair and replacement options.
+Your health care team will discuss available treatment options for your valve condition.
+Together you can choose what’s best for you.

-What are the benefits and considerations for a TAVR or other minimally invasive procedure?
+What are the benefits and considerations for a TAVI or other minimally invasive procedure?

 Benefits of minimally invasive treatment options may include: